-X is Join thousands of people across the world who gather in cities and online to collectively speak out about genderbased street harassment (catcalls, sexist comments, flashing, groping, stalking, and assault).
-Take a stand, raise awareness, and rally against harassment.
+Join thousands of people across the world who gather in cities and online to collectively speak out about gender-based street harassment (catcalls, sexist comments, flashing, groping, stalking, and assault).
+Speak out, raise awareness, and rally against harassment.
 For more, visit www.meetusonthestreet.org.